volentixlabsinc/venue-server/README.md

 ```

 ### Troubleshooting

-If you are getting this kind of error:
+#### Postgres error

+If you get this error while trying to run docker on your machine:
 ```
 postgres_1  | ERROR:  relation "venue_userprofile" does not exist at character 250
 ```